lewishumpagenetworking-debug/bookbrain/README.md

 # BookBrain

-BookBrain is a single-page web app for turning books into durable study material.
+BookBrain is a single-page web app for turning Direct response Principles into durable study material.

 ## What it does